-Level 1 assets include investments in money market funds and U.S. Treasury securities.
+Level 1 assets include investments in cash, money market funds and U.S. Treasury securities.
 The Company uses inputs such as actual trade data, benchmark yields, quoted market prices from dealers or brokers, and other similar sources to determine the fair value of its investments.

 The fair value of the Public Warrants issued in connection with the Public Offering and Private Placement Warrants were initially measured at fair value using a Monte Carlo simulation model and subsequently, the fair value of the Private Placement Warrants have been estimated using a Monte Carlo simulation model each measurement date.
-The Company's Working Capital Loan Option is valued using a probability-weighted Black Scholes option pricing model.
-For the three months ended September 30, 2022 and 2021, the Company recognized a change to the statement of operations resulting from a decrease (increase) in the fair value of liabilities of approximately \$(0.7) million and \$6.1 million, respectively, presented as change in fair value of derivative warrant liabilities on the accompanying statement of operations.
-For the nine months ended September 30, 2022 and 2021, the Company recognized a change to the statement of operations resulting from a decrease in the fair value of liabilities of approximately \$12.2 million and \$7.5 million, respectively, presented as change in fair value of derivative warrant liabilities on the accompanying statement of operations.
+For the period ended March 31, 2023 and December 31, 2022, the Company recognized a change to the statement of operations resulting from a decrease in the fair value of liabilities of approximately \$2.1 million and \$13.8 million, respectively, presented as change in fair value of derivative warrant liabilities on the accompanying statement of operations.